Hi! I’m glad you came to see this easy pumpkin muffin recipe and to visit my site, Momcrieff! Welcome!

 Be warned, the kids do like them.
 As evidenced by the missing muffin that went to school before I took this picture.

 I’m just happy he ate something before he went to school.
 I couldn’t help but laugh.
 They are just that good!

 ***I’ve been adding chocolate chips to these muffins.
 Just as easy and even better tasting!***

 OK, here is the printable recipe I promised you!

 WAIT!
 Don’t leave yet!!
 Below are a few more recipes for you.
 They are just as easy and just as good (and popular).
 Another HUGE favorite is my Two Ingredient Banana Muffins.
 Perfect when you have bananas that need to be used up NOW!
 Or my from scratch Three Ingredient Peanut Butter Cookie recipe.
 The bonus is, this peanut butter recipe is gluten-free!
 Take just a few seconds and scroll through the rest of the post.
 The links and pictures to the posts I’ve just mentioned are below!

 Seems like everyone is in LOVE with these super simple muffins.
 If I can make a suggestion?
 Take a look at this recipe for pumpkin Nutella squares.
 Same idea but baked in a pan with Nutella swirled through.
 Just as easy but a little more of a treat!

-These are my favorite scratch pumpkin square recipe.
+These is my favorite scratch pumpkin square recipe.
 The cream cheese icing is the best I’ve ever had!

 Pumpkin Nutella Squares– Three Ingredients!